zingale/mysystem/README.md

 prepend-path    PATH            $topdir/include
 prepend-path    PATH            $topdir/bin
 prepend-path    MANPATH         $topdir/man
-prepend-path    LD_LIBRARY_PATH $topdir/lib64
+#prepend-path    LD_LIBRARY_PATH $topdir/lib64
 ```

+Note, that last `LD_LIBRARY_PATH` bit does not seem to be needed
+so it is commented out.

-now we can `module load gcc/8.3` to use these compilers.
+Now we can `module load gcc/8.3` to use these compilers.

 ### PGI